Wedding Tips- Your Photography Timeline

 3. Family Portraits?

 When you think about what your family will look back on from your wedding photos, they will love to see the family portraits.
-If you can imagine for my full day photography service I start generally at 10am and finish at 10pm after your first dance.
+If you can imagine for my full day photography service I start generally around 9.30am (depending on your service start time) and finish at around 10pm after your first dance.
 The 5-10 minutes we spend photographing families is so small, but I feel is hugely important.
-In my opinion and that is just my opinion, they are best taken immediately after the service as everyone is together, looking their best and have no distractions compared to the distractions a hotel can offer!
+In my opinion they are best taken immediately after the service as everyone is together, looking their best and have no distractions compared to the distractions a hotel can offer!
 For all to run smoothly this is where the pre-wedding questionnaire comes in!
 I will know exactly who you want photographed and they will also be aware when and where they will be needed.
-Your photographer will not know every family member so it is a good idea to have a reliable family member to round everyone up!
+If you would like uncles, cousins etc photographed your photographer will not know every family member so it is a good idea to have a reliable family member to round everyone up!

 My top tip with family portraits is to only photograph the immediate family at the wedding ceremony location / church.
 Any we have left out can always be photographed at your reception venue.